 The efficacy and safety of Vascepa were studied in two Phase 3 clinical trials, the MARINE trial and the ANCHOR trial.
 Both studies were conducted under Special Protocol Assessment (SPA) agreements with the U.S. Food and Drug Administration (FDA).
-Amarin is also enrolling patients in a cardiovascular outcomes study designed to evaluate the efficacy of Vascepa in reducing major cardiovascular events in a high-risk patient population on statin therapy called REDUCE-IT.
-REDUCE-IT is also being conducted under a Special Protocol Assessment, or SPA, with FDA.
+REDUCE-IT is also being conducted under a SPA.

 The ANCHOR trial: A multi-center, placebo-controlled, randomized, double-blind, 12-week pivotal Phase 3 study in patients with high triglycerides (≥200 mg/dL and <500 mg/dL) who were also on statin therapy.
 702 patients were enrolled in this trial.
 The primary endpoint in the trial was the percentage change in triglyceride level from baseline of Vascepa-treated subjects compared to placebo after 12 weeks of treatment.
 In April 2011, Amarin reported top-line results from the ANCHOR trial.
 The ANCHOR trial met its primary and secondary endpoints.

 One of the ANCHOR trial's key secondary endpoints was to demonstrate a lack of elevation in LDL-C in order to avoid offset to the target of cholesterol lowering therapy.
 The trial's non-inferiority criterion for LDL-C was met at both Vascepa doses.
 For the 4 grams per day Vascepa group, LDL-C decreased significantly (-6.2%, P=0.0067) from baseline versus placebo, demonstrating superiority over placebo.